COVID-19 Updates: Taking steps to return to normal.

 When to isolate

-- You are sick with fever, cough, shortness of breath, loss of taste or smell, sore throat* or runny nose* and have not been tested.
+- You are sick with a core symptom: fever, cough, shortness of breath, loss of taste or smell, sore throat* or runny nose*.

-*Children under 18 are exempt from mandatory isolation for runny nose or sore throat, but should stay home until well.
+*Children under 18 with just one of either a runny nose or sore throat are not legally required to isolate but should stay home until well.

 Who needs to isolate or quarantine